abenz1267/walker-wiki/providers.md

 # Providers

-By default Elephant doesn't actually provide any data to Walker.
+By default, Elephant doesn't have provide any data to provide to Walker.
 You can install any of these Elephant-Providers in order to "feed" Walker with the according information:

 - `archlinuxpkgs`
 - `bluetooth`